The Hazard Perception test

-WARNING: Always use the official DSA site to book a theory or practical test as some sites charge an admin fee on top of the normal charges. the DSA do not charge admin fees and is looking to stop such sites from operating.
+Always use the official DVSA site to book a theory or practical test as some sites charge an admin fee on top of the normal charges. the DVSA do not charge admin fees and is looking to stop such sites from operating.

-Official 2017 Guide on YouTube when to click, how to get high scores, and how to pass.
+Official 2017 Guide This is on YouTube giving advice on when to click, how to get high scores, and how to pass.

 The hazard perception test was included as a part of the theory test from 2002 to allow a potential driver to demonstrate safely an awareness of the hazards encountered while driving on the roads today